Motion Overview

 Maintenance and Support

 Both Motion and the Motion Guide are written by people that do all this as a hobby and without asking for any payments or donations.
 We have a life other than developing Motion and its documentation.
-This means that bugfixes and updates to this guide are done as our time and families allow it.
+This means that bug-fixes and updates to this guide are done as our time and families allow it.
 You are however encouraged to participate and contribute in a very active mailing list.
-It is a list with a very "positive attitude" and with many contributors that propose features, post patches, discuss problems and patiently answer newbie questions with a very positive spirit.
-Expect 1-10 emails per day.
+It is a list with a very "positive attitude" and with many contributors that propose features, post patches, discuss problems and patiently answer newbie questions with a very positive spirit

-On the Download Files page you will find a links to the latest stable version both as sources and binaries for some of the most popular Linux distributions.
-You will also find links to development versions.
-Snapshot releases are special test releases that are normally very stable.
-Every day a Motion Daily Source Snap is created from the Motion Subversion
+On the Download Files page you will find a links to the latest stable version both as sources and binaries for some of the most popular Linux distributions

-For support we encourage you to join the mailing list instead of writing to Jeroen, Folkert or Kenneth directly.
+For support we encourage you to join the mailing list instead of writing to the project developers.
 We are all very active on the mailing list and by using the mailing list much more users will have benefit of the answers.
 Newbies and stupid questions are welcome on the list.
 Contributions in the form of patches are also very welcome on the mailing list.
+If you are on Github you are also welcome to submit pull requests.

 Which version to download and use?